 Our representative engagements include:

 - The Federal Housing Finance Agency, as conservator for Fannie Mae and Freddie Mac, in obtaining from the Second Circuit a unanimous affirmance of an $806 million judgment against Nomura and RBS in a landmark residential mortgage-backed securities litigation under the federal securities laws.

 - U.S. Bank, as trustee of a residential mortgage-backed securities trust, in obtaining a unanimous decision from the New York Court of Appeals that RMBS plaintiffs may cure contractual notice requirements after filing suit, upholding the viability of CPLR 205(a), a nearly 400-year-old pleading rule.

-- Cerberus Capital Management, a leading private equity firm, in a $950 million breach of contract action against the Canadian Imperial Bank of Commerce (CIBC), one of Canada’s largest banks.
-The dispute centers on two complex structured finance transactions backed by credit default swaps, CDOs, and RMBS.
-We argued a successful appeal in which the First Department agreed with Cerberus’ interpretation of the agreements and held that CIBC’s contrary interpretation was “unmoored” from the contracts.
-The case is now proceeding through discovery.
+- Cerberus Capital Management, a leading private equity firm, as plaintiff in a breach of contract action against the Canadian Imperial Bank of Commerce, one of Canada’s largest banks.
+In 2018, the First Department agreed with Cerberus’ interpretation of the agreements and held that CIBC’s contrary interpretation was “unmoored” from the contracts.
+After a damages hearing and related decision that rejected nearly all of CIBC’s damages arguments, the New York Supreme Court – on February 6, 2023 – entered judgment for Cerberus for $855 million.